shivaganesh96/Wallet-DApp/README.md

 A basic DApp wallet for the Ethereum Network.

 	- ** NOTE ** This is not an official release.
-This entire code base is a work-in-progress.
 	More updates to come in the near future!
 For now this can be run on a local machine, or used for learning purposes.
 LICENSE specifies use of the code contained in this repository.

+(Disregard this build status bar.
+This is not to be considered a finished project.
+Leave this here for later because it will be good documentation)
 [![Build Status](https://travis-ci.org/ethereum/meteor-dapp-wallet.svg?branch=master)](https://travis-ci.org/ethereum/meteor-dapp-wallet)